Shape anisotropy effect on magnetization reversal induced by linear down chirp pulse: Analytical Model and Method

 \section{Analytical Model and Method}

-We consider a spin valve system that consists of a free and fixed ferromagnetic layer by sandwiching a nonmagnetic spacer, as shown schematically in FIG. \ref{Fig1}(a).
+We consider a spin valve system that consists of a free and fixed ferromagnetic layers by sandwiching a nonmagnetic spacer, as shown schematically in Figure \ref{Fig1}(a).
+The free layer is a square nanoparticle of area $A$ and thickness $d$.
 The magnetization direction of the fixed and free layer is along $\hat{\mathbf{z}}$ direction, i.e., both are perpendicularly magnetized.
-The magnetization of the free layer can be treated as a macrospin represented by the unit vector $\mathbf{m}$ with the saturation magnetization $M_{s}$.
-In the absence of an external driving force, the magnetization of the free layer has two stable states, i.e., $\mathbf{m}$ parallel to $\hat{\mathbf{z}}$ and $-\hat{\mathbf{z}}$.
+The magnetization of the free layer can be treated as a macrospin represented by the unit moment $\mathbf{m}$ with total magnetization $AdM_s$, where $M_{s}$ represents the saturation magnetization.
+The demagnetization field, which generated by the magnetization of nanoparticle, can be approximated by an easy-plane shape anisotropy.
+The demagnetization field$\slash$shape anisotropy field is expressed as $\mathbf{H}_\text{shape}=H_\text{shape}m_z \hat{\mathbf{z}}$ such that $H_\text{shape}= -\mu_0(N_z-N_x)M_s$, is the shape anisotropy coefficient, where $N_z$ and $N_x$ are demagnetization factors \cite{dubowik1996} and $\mu_0 = 4\pi \times 10^{-7} \text{\:N}/\text{A}^2$ is the vacuum magnetic permeability.
+Because of the strong uniaxial magnetocrystalline anisotropy $\mathbf{H}_\text{ani}=H_\text{ani}m_z \hat{\mathbf{z}}$, the magnetization of the free layer prefers to stay in two ground states, i.e., $\mathbf{m}$ parallel to $\hat{\mathbf{z}}$ and $-\hat{\mathbf{z}}$.